emmt/Neutrals.jl/README.md

 - [`Zeros`](https://github.com/perrutquist/Zeros.jl) provides `Zero()` and `One()` which are also strong neutral elements for addition and multiplication with numbers. `Zero()` and `One()` are similar to `𝟘` or `ZERO`, and `𝟙` or `ONE`.
-However `-One()` yields `-1` which not a singleton.
+However `-One()` yields `-1` which is not a singleton.
 Division by `One()` converts the other operand to floating-point.

 - [`StaticNumbers`](https://github.com/perrutquist/StaticNumbers.jl).